mark91m12/PitE-TicTacToe/README.md

 # PitE-TicTacToe

-This is the second homework of the course "Python in the Enterprise", as requested is implemented a personal version of famous game Tic Tac Toe.
+This is the second homework of the course "Python in the Enterprise", as requested has been implemented a personal version of the famous game Tic Tac Toe.
 Tic-tac-toe (also known as noughts and crosses or Xs and Os) is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

 The following example game is won by the first player, X: